USS Mindanao (PR-8): World War II service

 Assigned to inshore patrol and guard duty in Manila Bay, the gunboat acted as station ship in connection with the minefield channels near Corregidor until the end of December 1941, and then took nightly turns with China river gunboats USS Luzon (PR-7) and USS Oahu (PR-6) patrolling east of Bataan.
 The shortage of fuel in the Philippines ended these patrols in early March, and the ships instead took turns watching for Japanese small craft at a position 3 miles east of Corregidor.
 On the afternoon of 25 March, they engaged nine enemy boats.

+On the night of 5 April, during the Battle of Bataan, the Mindanao and Oahu engaged the Japanese 21st Independent Engineer Regiment sailing south off Bataan's east coast, sinking several enemy craft.

 Mindanao harassed enemy artillery east of Bataan on 6 April.
 The same day, the gunboat helped rescue some 60 American soldiers from both shore artillery and enemy aircraft.
 The ship repeatedly closed the beach to support small boats embarking the soldiers.

 When the naval situation in Manila Bay appeared hopeless, Mindanao’s crew was ordered ashore on 10 April to help defend Fort Hughes.
 Hit by shell fire the same day, the gunboat was stripped of all useful gear.
 On 2 May 1942, after suffering an aerial bomb hit in the engine room, she was sunk to prevent capture.

 Mindanao received one battle star for World War II service.